ddsbook/blog/2014/09/mapping-ipv4.md

 ### Step 2: Get the data

-I already did step 1 by defining our goal and as a question it is, "Where do all the ipv4 addresses translate?"
-Step 2 then is getting data to support our research.
+I already did step 1 by defining our goal and as a question it is, "*Where does the geo-location service think all the ipv4 addresses are worldwide?*" Step 2 then is getting data to support our research.
 When I created the original map I used data from a commercial geolocation service.
 Since most readers won't have a subscription, we can reference [Maxmind](https://www.maxmind.com/en/home) and their [free geolocation data](http://dev.maxmind.com/geoip/legacy/geolite/).
 Start by downloading the ["GeoLite City" database in